ARMmbed/mbed-os-5-docs/docs/program-setup/bare_metal/bare_metal.md

 ## Documentation

 - To see how to enable the profile, or to try the bare metal Blinky, see [our example page]().
+- To create your own bare metal application, see [the usage guide]().
 - To learn how to add APIs, [see the bare metal API page]().
 - If you're an Mbed OS 2 user, migrate to the Mbed OS 6 bare metal profile by following [our migration guide]().<!--that's not application develoeprs though, right? it's for hardware people?-->